kobelavaerts/nextflow-workshop/README.md

 ****************
 **Solution 1.5**

-The script should be changed to use `Channel.value` for channel `x`.
+The script should be changed to use `channel.value` for channel `x`.

 ```groovy
 process bar {